Google Meet

 Google, Mountain View, California, United States

-Google Meet is a video communication and meeting service developed by Google.
+Google Meet is a video communication and meeting service developed by Google that enables real-time video conferencing, collaboration, and scheduling across web and mobile devices.

-It offers HD video calls, screen sharing, live captions, and integration with Google Workspace tools such as Gmail and Calendar.
+It supports HD video calls up to 1080p, screen sharing, live and translated captions, noise cancellation, breakout rooms, polls, Q&A, and meeting recording, and integrates with Google Workspace apps such as Gmail, Calendar, and Docs.

 According to our data, Google Meet is the 5th most popular video conferencing tool on the web.